LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Defenses and mitigation

+Model inconsistency defense has also been proposed in~\cite{pasquini2021eluding}.
+Having clients utilize a pseudorandom generator for SA using a condition that the received models are the same will prevent the server from being able to unencrypt the SA updates if it sends different models to each client.
+This method incurs no additional communication overhead and is applicable to SA algorithms such as~\cite{bonawitz2017practical,secagg_bell2020secure}.
+However, the practical scenario of asynchronous FL also uses SA~\cite{so2021lightsecagg,nguyen2022federated} but inherently has model inconsistency due to client staleness.
+Methods for on-device efficient training also send clients models with different architectures~\cite{diao2021heterofl}.
+Furthermore, the server does not absolutely require model inconsistency for \name.
+By choosing to not use model inconsistency, the leakage rate of the attack is slightly lower, but the server can increase the stealth of the attack with no impact on the reconstruction quality or scalability (Figure~\ref{fig:scalability_rtf}).

-One mitigation strategy used in federated learning would be using differential privacy~\cite{dwork2014algorithmic,jayaraman2019evaluating,wei2020federated} to add noise to updates prior to sending them to the server.
-However, while this method can be effective in preventing a server from fully reconstructing private data, it comes with the hefty downside of a decrease in model performance.
-As an attack, the malicious architecture or parameter modification does not need to occur during every step of the training process.
-Without knowledge of when the attack will occur, differential privacy must be applied during all stages of the training process.
+One standard mitigation strategy in federated learning would be to use differential privacy~\cite{dwork2014algorithmic,jayaraman2019evaluating,wei2020federated} to add noise to updates prior to sending them to the server.
+While this method can be effective in preventing a server from fully reconstructing private data, it comes with the hefty downside in a decrease of model performance, especially with large vision models.
+Particularly, the large dimensionality of many vision models causes the impact of noise to be greater when achieving the same privacy guarantees~\cite{zhang2022understanding}.
+The modification of the model due to the attack does not need to occur during every step of the training process.
+Without knowledge of when the attack will occur, differential privacy must then be applied during every step of the training process, thus seriously impacting accuracy.